AdamNiederer/sensors_nouveau/README.md

-# sensors_noveau
+# sensors_nouveau
-sensors_noveau is a lightweight reminder of your CPU cooler's inadequacy.
+sensors_nouveau is a lightweight reminder of your CPU cooler's inadequacy.